quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 This event SHOULD group all possible metric updates that happen at or around the same time in a single event (e.g., if min_rtt and smoothed_rtt change at the same time, they should be bundled in a single METRIC_UPDATE entry, rather than split out into two).
-Consequently, a METRIC_UPDATE is only guaranteed to contain at least one of the listed metrics.
+Consequently, a metrics_updated event is only guaranteed to contain at least one of the listed metrics.

 Note: to make logging easier, implementations MAY log values even if they are the same as previously reported values (e.g., two subsequent METRIC_UPDATE entries can both report the exact same value for min_rtt).
 However, applications SHOULD try to log only actual updates to values.

-* TODO: split these up into separate events? e.g., CWND_UPDATE, BYTES_IN_FLIGHT_UPDATE, ...
-* TODO: move things like pacing_rate, cwnd, bytes_in_flight, ssthresh, etc. to CC_STATE_UPDATE?
 * TODO: what types of CC metrics do we need to support by default (e.g., cubic vs bbr)

 ### loss_alarm_set
+Importance: Extra

+TODO: define

 ### loss_alarm_triggered
+Importance: Extra

+TODO: define

 ### packet_lost
+Importance: Core

 Data: